Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 Every pull request is analyzed by [Sonar Cloud](https://www.sonarcloud.io/github)

+Sonar Cloud analyzes the code by a [defined rule set](https://sonarcloud.io/organizations/altinn/rules).
+We have defined some [quality gates](https://sonarcloud.io/organizations/altinn/quality_gates/show/3829) that the code need to adhere to.

 #### LGTM

 [LGTM](https://github.com/marketplace/lgtm) is a code analysis platform for identifying vulnerabilities and preventing them from reaching production.